Tareq Kamleh: ISIL

-Kamleh reportedly kept a journal during his time in Raqqa, which was found during a gun fight in the city's west.
-The journal was retrieved by a British soldier during the raid of an ISIS safehouse and had Kamleh's name on it.
-The journal professed Kamleh's feelings about the war, claiming he was unhappy with ISIS refusal to support the orphanages with funding from the cause.
-Kamleh also complained in his alleged journal about his fear for the future of the caliphate due to animal abuse from other Jihadists.
+Kamleh reportedly kept a journal during his time in Raqqa, which was found by a British soldier during the raid of an abandoned ISIL safe house in 2017; it had Kamleh's name on it.
+The journal included Kamleh's feelings about the war, claiming he was unhappy with ISIL's refusal to support an orphanage he was involved with and also because of the way ISIL fighters treated animals.
+He wrote, "I despair for the future of the caliphate."

-In September 2017, a U.S.-backed coalition of Syrian Kurds and Arabs known as the Syrian Democratic Forces recaptured key locations within Syria, including Raqqa.
-This was the location Kamleh was reportedly killed during the air strikes.
-By October 2017, ISIS had lost 95% of its total territory, including its stronghold, Raqqa.

-Later life and death
+Possible death and fate of family

-Tareq Kamleh is currently wanted by the Australian Federal Police for crimes of terrorism and faces up to 25 years in jail if he returns to Australia.
-An arrest warrant has been filed for Tareq Kamleh in Adelaide, Australia, claiming offences he apparently committed in Raqqa in 2015 after fleeing Australia, including joining and aiding a terrorist organization.
+Kamleh is currently wanted by the Australian Federal Police for crimes of terrorism and faces up to 25 years in jail if he returns to Australia.
+An arrest warrant has been filed for him in Adelaide, claiming offences he apparently committed in Raqqa in 2015 after leaving Australia, including joining and aiding a terrorist organization.

-Tareq Kamleh was reported to have died during the battle of Raqqa in September 2017, reported by multiple Islamic state fighters on their Twitter accounts.
-Whilst this death has not been confirmed by reliable sources, it was proposed he either died in the bombings of Raqqa in late 2017 or was taken prisoner by the Syrian Democratic Forces.
-This is less likely as his capture should have been reported on by now.
-Lastly, it is possible Kamleh fled Raqqa and is still at large.
-These three possibilities were reported by different Islamic state fighters.

-In February 2025 Kamleh appeared as the mainn protagonist in a documentary [ZDF] while being imprisoned at the Military Basis of Syrian Democratic Forces in Hasaka with his face censored.
+Kamleh was reported to have died during the final battle for Raqqa in September or October 2017.
+Bradley and their son were reportedly killed in an airstrike in a village near Hajin in November 2018.

+After her death, Kamleh’s Somali second wife, Umm Yakeen, took in Bradley’s young daughter from a previous marriage.
+After ISIL lost the last of its territory at the Battle of Baghuz Fawqani, Bradley’s daughter and Umm Yakeen were sent to the Al-Hawl refugee camp, then to the Al-Roj refugee camp.
+The woman was hiding her because she did not want her to be taken to the United States, where the girl had been born.
+In July 2021, the Syrian Democratic Forces raided the section of Al-Roj where Umm Yakeen and the child were living, and rescued the by then eight-year-old girl.
+She was sent to a rehabilitation center pending transfer to the United States, where her relatives live in the Chattanooga, Tennessee area.